Whether your campaign is analog or digital, there are ways to measure its success.

 "Our customer base is at the core of everything we do at MOO, so listening to their feedback is crucial to any successful campaign," said Gina Cothey, vice president of global marketing at MOO.

-Bacon noted that ultimately success is the generation of something, whether that's brand affinity, repeat business or new market awareness.
+Bacon noted that success is ultimately the generation of something, whether that's brand affinity, repeat business or new market awareness.